MicroEJ/docs/ApplicationDeveloperGuide/UI/Widgets/mwt-examples.rst

    Some of the examples may require extra configuration, please refer to their README for more details.

-To run the examples on a device :ref:`adapt the Run Configuration <device_build>`, then refer to the Platform documentation.
+To run the examples on a device, :ref:`adapt the Run Configuration <device_build>`, then refer to the VEE port documentation.

 Provided Examples